Close Menu

 You do not need to try to win benefits by yourself.
 We can help file your SSD application.
 Also, we can help you appeal every SSA denial.
 For example, our attorneys and staff can:

-If you file your application for benefits online at Social Security’s website, then you have 6 months to complete the application.
+If you file your application for benefits online at Social Security’s website, then you have 6 months to complete it.
 Try not to take that long to finish it.
 Once you submit your application online, the SSA sends you an application summary in the mail.
 You must sign the summary and mail it back.
 If you need help to file your application, then we will help you.

 HIRE OUR LAW FIRM TO HELP YOU WIN SSD BENEFITS

 It is important to have an attorney who knows those rules.
 If you do not understand the law in your circuit, then you may not know how to win your SSD case.
 For example, the 10th Circuit and the 9th Circuit have rules that are opposite of one another.
-You can read more about this in our article on Substance Abuse and SSD benefits.
+You can read about this in our article on Substance Abuse and SSD benefits.

 Facebook Twitter LinkedIn